nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 export SPACK_SYSTEM_CONFIG_PATH=/user-environment/config/
 ```

 Then create the path and file `$SCRATCH/custom_env/spack.yaml`.
 We'll disable the KOKKOS package (and enable the GPU package via +cuda spec), and add the CG-SPICA package (via the +cg-spica spec) as an example.
-You can get the full list of options here: https://packages.spack.io/package.html?name=lammps.
+You can get the full list of options on [the LAMMPS spack package overview](https://packages.spack.io/package.html?name=lammps).

 ```
 spack: